ijhoskins/satmut_utils/satmut_utils_manual.md

 F. If D), and the next two mismatches are not adjacent, call a di-nucleotide MNP.

-G. After all MNPs within pair have been called, remaining mismatches are called as SNPs.
+G. After all MNPs within pair have been called, call remaining mismatches as SNPs.

 This algorithm leads to specific calling expectations for consecutive mismatch runs/tracts with nearby isolated mismatches.
-In these cases, consecutive mismatch runs are called as compact MNPs as opposed to including the isolated mismatch as part of the MNP call.
+In these cases, consecutive mismatch runs are called as compact MNPs, as opposed to including the isolated mismatch as part of the MNP call.

 ### call code examples